-The purpose of a wrongful death claim after a car accident is to help offset the financial (and emotional) impact of losing a loved one.
-The claim takes into account the deceased’s life and what they lost because of the accident and their last injuries.
-Since they cannot bring the case themselves, loved ones can do it for them.
+The purpose of a car accident wrongful death claim is to offset the financial (and emotional) impact of losing a loved one.
+The lawsuit considers the deceased’s life and the impact their death has on loved ones.

-Fatal car accidents are almost always caused by someone being negligent.
-All drivers have a duty to act in a way that does not put others on the road in harm.
-When someone fails to exercise reasonable care and it causes an accident, they are negligent or “at fault.”
+Another person’s negligence usually causes fatal car accidents.
+All drivers have a duty not to put others on the road in harm.
+When someone fails to exercise reasonable care and causes an accident, they are liable for the damages.

-When someone dies and the car accident was another driver’s fault, family members will need to file their wrongful death claim against the at-fault driver.
-In most cases, that driver’s auto insurance company is actually responsible for covering the damages.
+When someone dies and the car accident was another driver’s fault, family members file a wrongful death claim against the at-fault driver.
+However, in most cases, that driver’s auto insurance company is responsible for covering the damages.

 Proving Fault and Liability

-To prove the above, you will need to gather evidence of the accident and your damages.
-The insurance company will look for ways to deny or undermine your wrongful death claim.
-They care most about their bottom line, which means they want to pay out as little as possible.
-To get the damages you and your family deserve, you will need to put together a solid case.
+The insurance company will look for ways to deny or undermine your wrongful death claim, so you must gather evidence to support your wrongful death case.
+Insurance companies care about their bottom line and do what they can to pay as little as possible.
+To get the damages you and your family deserve, you will need to assemble a solid case.

 This is hard enough for any injury victim, but it’s especially difficult when you’re mourning a loved one in the process.
-A wrongful death lawyer can handle the legal aspects so you can focus on being with your family and honoring the deceased.
+A wrongful death lawyer can handle the litigation process so you can focus on healing from your trauma.

 Is Another Driver Always at Fault in a Car Accident Death?

 Anyone whose negligence directly led to the death can be liable for damages.
-Although it’s rarer, sometimes fault may fall on a bicyclist or motorcyclist, pedestrian, or even a car repair shop if they failed to perform proper maintenance on the deceased’s vehicle and it led to a crash.
-In some situations, the person who died holds some or all of the responsibility for the accident.
+Although it’s rare, the fault can fall on a bicyclist, motorcyclist, pedestrian, or car repair shop if they failed to perform proper maintenance on the deceased’s vehicle.
+In some situations, the person who died holds some of the responsibility for the accident.

-There are also times where more than one person or party is at fault for the fatal car accident.
-If the victim held some degree of fault, their family or estate may still be able to make a claim for damages minus the victim’s percentage of fault.
+There are also times where more than one person or party is at fault for the fatality.
+But if the victim held some degree of responsibility, their family or estate can still claim damages, minus the victim’s percentage of fault.

-What Damages Can Be Claim After a Loved One Dies in a Car Accident?
+Damages You Can Claim After a Loved One Dies in a Car Accident

-If you are legally able to bring a wrongful death claim on behalf of your loved one, you can include damages like:
+If you bring a wrongful death claim on behalf of your loved one, you can sue for damages that include:

 - Lost wages and benefits